How to Make Content Appeal to C-level Executives

 So, why the downhill?

 Brand tend to lose momentum because they fail to launch new products or services to keep customers hooked.
-Product launches are key to customer retention because they instill interest in the brand and ensure that its product always have the latest technology or features.
+Product launches are key to customer retention because they instill interest in the brand and ensure that its product always has the latest technology or features.

 C-level executives are highly involved in new product launches.
 They understand that if they don’t have a regular launch schedule, they will lose out to their competitors.